 A few sketches later an idea for an immersive experience emerged.
 This idea would rely heavily on actual K12 student's and parents showing us a routine day in their life as student takes classes and performs all other extra curricular activities throughout her or his day.

 As the marketing team began assembling actual K12 parents and students to interview, I worked off of the script created by the copy writing team to create wireframes of my idea.
-A/B testing was performed with a select handful of users for two various wireframe concepts.
-One concept came out as the favorite.
+Presented two wireframe concepts to the team and one concept came out as the favorite.

 After a few rounds of approvals with the stakeholder and the rest of the team, one wireframe concept was selected and I created visual UI designs.
 These visual designs along with a detailed spec sheet were given to the developer for coding.
 After the photoshoot and interviews of the actual K12 parents and students the newly developed microsite was populated with the updated content.